It can be difficult to qualify for traditional financing options when you’ve just started a business.

-Who it’s best for: Useful for all types of businesses with good business and personal credit scores.
+Who it’s best for: Useful for all types of start-ups with good business and/or personal credit scores.

-Funding from friends and family is one of the biggest sources of startup capital available to early-stage businesses.
+Funding from friends and family is one of the biggest sources of start-up capital available to early-stage businesses.
 It is almost as popular as founders investing their own money into the business.

 - You don’t go into debt with a bank